lmas/thesis/thesis.typ

 the arrays, or reprocessing the increasingly larger in-data array would consume too much time and energy to be of any practical use in a live scenario.

-In order to handle this scenario, the Go implementation must be adapted to handle continuously arriving data without running out of computing resources.
+In order to handle this scenario, the Go implementation must have adaptions to handle continuously arriving data without running out of computing resources.
 _Lan et al._ suggests @lan, as a basic strategy, to use a cache of any sort and limit the amount of data processed.